gchq/sleeper/docs/usage/properties/instance/cdk/compaction.md

-## COMPACTION
+## Compaction

-Below is a table containing all the details for the property group: Compaction
+The following properties relate to compactions.

 | Property Name                                           | Description                                                                                     |
 |---------------------------------------------------------|-------------------------------------------------------------------------------------------------|